 Imperial College London

 [[Coat of arms of Imperial College London|Coat of arms]] Imperial College London (Imperial) is a public research university in London, England.
-Its history began with Prince Albert, consort of Queen Victoria, who envisioned a cultural area including the Royal Albert Hall, the Victoria and Albert Museum, the Natural History Museum and in addition to several royal colleges.
-Established by royal charter in 1907, Imperial unified into one institution the Royal College of Science, the Royal School of Mines and the City and Guilds of London Institute.
-In 1988, the Imperial College School of Medicine was formed for undergraduates as part of the college's Faculty of Medicine by merging with St Mary's Hospital Medical School.
-In 2004, Queen Elizabeth II opened the Imperial College Business School.
+Its history began with Queen Victoria's husband, Prince Albert, who envisioned a cultural area in South Kensington that included museums, colleges, and the Royal Albert Hall.
+In 1907, these colleges – the Royal College of Science, the Royal School of Mines, and the City and Guilds of London Institute – merged to form the Imperial College of Science and Technology.
+Its graduates and lecturers include 14 Nobel Prize winners, 3 Fields Medal winners, 74 Fellows of the Royal Society and 84 Fellows of the Royal Academy of Engineering.

 1